Everest Bank

-Everest Bank Limited is the Commercial Bank of Nepal which is joint venture of Punjab National Bank, India which holds 20% equity shares of Bank.
-It is the first Nepalese Bank which has Representative Office in India.
-The bank has a wide network of 127 branches, 162 ATM Counters, 32 Revenue collection counters and 3 Extension counters and many correspondents across the globe.
+Everest Bank Limited is a commercial bank of Nepal which is a joint venture of Punjab National Bank, India which holds 20% equity shares of Bank.
+It is the first Nepalese bank which has a Representative Office in India.
+The bank has a wide network of 133 branches, 161 ATM counters, 33 revenue collection counters and 4 extension counters and many correspondents across the globe.

 The Board of Everest Bank Ltd. appointed Mr. Sudesh Khaling as the first Nepali Chief Executive Officer CEO in its 25-year journey.
 Earlier, the bank had been appointing only Indian nationals as the CEO of the bank.

+Ownership structure

+The Bank currently has a paid-up capital of 13.7 billion Nepalese rupees (as of FY 2025/26).